pooriaset/nextjs-woo/README.md

 cp .env.sample .env.local
 ```

 2. Open `.env.local` in your preferred text editor and configure the necessary environment variables according to your setup.
-If you want to change the API URL, you can do this by modifying the `NEXT_PUBLIC_GRAPHQL_URL` variable in the .env.local file.
+If you want to change the API URL, you can do this by modifying the `NEXT_PUBLIC_BACKEND_URL` variable in the .env.local file.

 ### Step 4: Run the Development Server